Skip to content

 The string "CRM" became a typed, classified, labeled entity in a shared vocabulary.
 It's now information — structured, unambiguous, and machine-readable.
 But it's not yet knowledge — you can't infer anything from it beyond what's explicitly stated.

 The problem at this level: You have structured information — typed elements with properties and named relationships.
 But the relationships are just labels.
-"App-042 realizes Payment Service" is stated, but the system can't reason about what that means.
-It can't infer that removing App-042 would eliminate the capability, or that App-042 is therefore a critical dependency.
+"App-042 realizes Payment Service" is stated; the open question is which engine lets you act on it, and what each one can legitimately conclude.

 What Linked.Archi provides: